Samuel Ashe (North Carolina governor): Namesakes and family

 Ashe County and the cities of Asheville and Asheboro in North Carolina are named in his honor.

-Ashe was a slave owner, and one such person, Amar, was a West African woman kidnapped and brought to America in 1735 aboard a ship called The Doddington.
+Ashe enslaved people, including a West African woman named Amar, who was kidnapped and brought to America in 1735 aboard a ship called The Doddington.
 Legendary tennis player Arthur Ashe was a direct descendant of Amar.

-Ashe's grandson, William Ashe, was a Confederate soldier in the American Civil War and a son of John B. and the former Eliza Hay.
+Ashe's grandson, William Ashe, was a Confederate soldier in the American Civil War and a son of John B. and Eliza Hay.
 He was killed at Shiloh in Tennessee in 1862, a battle in which William's brother, Samuel Swann Ashe, also fought.

 The Gov. Samuel Ashe Grave near Rocky Point, North Carolina was listed on the National Register of Historic Places in 2001.